ricardo-ch/ricardo-orbs/src/jobs/README.md

 - **slack_notify_failure** flag to send slack message when job fails.
 Default is false.
 - **slack_fail_webhook** the slack webhook used to send slack message on failure.
 Default is value from context variable SLACK_WEBHOOK
 - **slack_fail_branches** comma separated list of branches for which failure slack message will be sent.
 Default is *master*
+- **work_dir** working directory for default deployment(with the isopod).
+Default is `.`.
+This should be relative to the job working directory.

 This job executes deployment on GKE.
-It sends slack message on success/failure if enabled.
+It sends Slack message on success/failure if enabled.

 Examples: